-Li et al. [91] extracted nine types of time-frequency domain features (the peak-to-peak mean, mean square, variance, Hjorth activity, Hjorth mobility, Hjorth complexity, maximum power spectral frequency, maximum power spectral density, power sum) and nine types of non-linear dynamical system features (the approximate entropy, C0 complexity, correlation dimension, Kolmogorov entropy, Lyapunov exponent, permutation entropy, singular entropy, Shannon entropy, spectral entropy) from EEG measurements.
+Li et al. [91] extracted nine types of time-frequency-domain features (the peak-to-peak mean, mean square, variance, Hjorth activity, Hjorth mobility, Hjorth complexity, maximum power spectral frequency, maximum power spectral density, and power sum) and nine types of nonlinear dynamical system features (the approximate entropy, C0 complexity, correlation dimension, Kolmogorov entropy, Lyapunov exponent, permutation entropy, singular entropy, Shannon entropy, and spectral entropy) from EEG measurements.
 Through automatic and manual feature selection, they verified the effectiveness and performance of the upper bounds of those features in crosssubject emotion classification on DEAP and SEED.
-They found that L1-norm penalty-based feature selection achieved robust performance on both datasets, and the Hjorth mobility in the beta rhythm achieved the highest mean classification accuracy.
+They found that L1-norm penalty-based feature selection achieved robust performance on both data sets, and the Hjorth mobility in the beta rhythm achieved the highest mean classification accuracy.

 Liu et al. [92] performed cross-day EEG-based emotion classification.
-Seventeen subjects watched 6-9 emotional movie clips on five different days over one month.
-Spectral powers of the delta, theta, alpha, beta, low and high gamma bands were computed for each of the 60 channels as initial features, and then recursive feature elimination was used for feature selection.
+Seventeen subjects watched six to nine emotional movie clips on five different days over one month.
+Spectral powers of the delta, theta, alpha, beta, and low and high gamma bands were computed for each of the 60 channels as initial features, and then recursive feature elimination was used for feature selection.
 In cross-day classification, the data from a subset of the five days were used by an SVM to classify the data from the remaining days.
-They showed that EEG variability could impair the emotion classification performance dramatically, and using data from more days during training could significantly improve the generalization performance.
+They showed that EEG variability could impair the emotion classification performance dramatically, and using data from more days during training could significantly improve generalization performance.

 Yang et al. [93] studied cross-subject emotion classification on DEAP and SEED.
-Ten linear and non-linear features (the Hjorth activity, Hjorth mobility, Hjorth complexity, standard deviation, PSD alpha, PSD beta, PSD gamma, PSD theta, sample entropy, and wavelet entropy) were extracted from each channel and concatenated.
-Then, sequential backward feature selection and significance test were used for feature selection, and an RBF SVM was used as the classifier.
+Ten linear and nonlinear features [the Hjorth activity, Hjorth mobility, Hjorth complexity, standard deviation, power spectral density (PSD) alpha, PSD beta, PSD gamma, PSD theta, sample entropy, and wavelet entropy] were extracted from each channel and concatenated.
+Then, sequential backward feature selection and significance tests were used for feature selection, and an RBF SVM was used as the classifier.

-Li et al. [94] considered cross-subject EEG emotion classification for both supervised (the target subject has some labelled samples) and semi-supervised (the target subject has some labelled samples and unlabelled samples) scenarios.
+Li et al. [94] considered cross-subject EEG emotion classification for both supervised (the target subject has some labeled samples) and semisupervised (the target subject has some labeled samples and unlabeled samples) scenarios.
 We briefly introduce only their best-performing supervised approach here.
 Multiple source domains are assumed.
-They first performed source selection by training a classifier in each source domain and compute its classification accuracy on the labelled samples in the target domain.
+They first performed source selection by training a classifier in each source domain and compute its classification accuracy on the labeled samples in the target domain.
 These accuracies were then sorted to select the top few source subjects.
 A style transfer mapping was learned between the target and each selected source.
-For each selected source subject, they performed SVM classification on his/her data, removed the support vectors (because they are near the decision boundary and hence uncertain), performed k-means clustering on the remaining samples to obtain the prototypes, and mapped each target domain labelled sample feature vector x_t^n to the nearest prototype in the same class by the following mapping:
+For each selected source subject, they performed SVM classification on his/her data, removed the support vectors (because they are near the decision boundary and hence uncertain), performed k-means clustering on the remaining samples to obtain the prototypes, and mapped each target-domain labeled sample feature vector \mathbf{x}{t}^{n} to the nearest prototype in the same class by the following mapping:

 where d_n is the nearest prototype in the same class of the source domain, and β and γ are hyperparameters.
-A new, unlabelled sample in the target domain is first mapped to each selected source domain and then classified by a classifier trained in the corresponding source domain.
-The classification results from all source domains were then weighted averaged, where the weights were determined by the accuracies of the source domain classifiers.
+A new, unlabeled sample in the target domain is first mapped to each selected source domain and then classified by a classifier trained in the corresponding source domain.
+The classification results from all source domains were then weighted averaged, where the weights were determined by the accuracies of the source-domain classifiers.